 And as an adult?
 Nothing really has changed!
 I still love my fruit, and I’m always up for a good salad.
 And when you combine the two?
 That’s my perfect summer.
 In a bowl.

-Fruit Salad makes an ideal breakfast, snack, side dish, or even dessert…and it’s especially amazing when you combine it with fresh mint, lime juice, and simple syrup in this delicious Mojito Fruit Salad.
+It makes an ideal breakfast, snack, side dish, or even dessert…and it’s especially amazing when you combine it with fresh mint, lime juice, and simple syrup.

 It’s easy to make ahead, easy to transport, and one of those dishes people can’t help but fall in love with.
 In other words, it’s the perfect side dish to bring to your next summer gathering…whatever that may be.